gclef-cmu/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 Analyzing the **804** user-written prompts from valid, voted-on battles reveals a clear trend: the vast majority are concise and to the point.
 The raw data shows a median prompt length of just **7 words**, but the average is skewed higher by a long tail of very descriptive prompts, with a maximum length of 1000 words.

-% Data release (another csv? focusing on the text prompt)

 | Metric (Raw Data) | Prompt Length [words] |
 | :---------------- | :-------------------- |
 | **count**         | 804                   |